 You do not have to be diagnosed with a specific muscle disorder to register.
 We welcome everyone with congenital or later onset muscle weakness to register, and can provide information on institutions who perform genetic testing, the names of medical providers who specialize in the diagnosis and treatment of muscle disease, and community support groups to put you in touch with others affected by a muscle disorder.

 The registry includes demographic, disease specific and diagnostic questions.
 The CMDIR has online help and genetic counselors you can access if you have questions.
-If you do not yet have genetic confirmation of disease, CMDIR counselors can help you find a lab to determine the genetic mutation (if known).
+If you do not yet have genetic confirmation of disease, CMDIR counselors may be able to assist in finding a testing lab to help you determine your genetic mutation.

 Genetic counseling services will be in English only with the option of a referral to a genetic counselor or neurologist in your home country.